-The Children's Trust brings together a range of partners including children and young people, health, police, community and voluntary sector, education providers and other services to ensure integrated, child-centred approaches to improve outcomes for children, young people and their families.
+Wirral Children's Trust brings together a range of partners including children and young people, health, police, community and voluntary sector, education providers and other services that provide services for children, young people and their families.

 We organise our work around children and young people; what they say, where they are and what they need.
 We value every child equally and strive for positive outcomes for all of them.